-- 2025 Conewago Scholarships -
+- Conewago Scholarships -

 Inspiring and Supporting the Next Generation of Construction Professionals

-Over the past 18 years, Conewago has provided 77 scholarships totaling $1,450,000 to high school graduates seeking to pursue a career in the construction industry or related trades.
+Over the past 19 years, Conewago has provided 84 scholarships totaling $1,580,000 to high school graduates seeking to pursue a career in the construction industry or related trades.
+In 2026, we will be offering 7 scholarships totaling $120,000.

 Giving back to the community has always been a virtue that was embedded into Conewago.